HelmholtzAI-Consultants-Munich/pytorch_fnet/README.md

 The workflow is comprised of two main parts, testing and training:
  1. The new dataset is split into train and test sets
- 2. To predict cell infection a model has been trained with 85 brightfield images and achieved a Pearson Correlation Coefficient of 0.81 on 15 test images.
+ 2. To predict cell infection a model has been trained for 15000 iterations with 85 brightfield images and achieved a Pearson Correlation Coefficient of 0.81 on 15 test images.
 This pre-trained model is used to generate the infection channel for the images in the test set
  3. At this point the user's input is required to visualize results and evaluate if the pre-trained model results are satisfactory.
 If so, the workflow ends here (the user can then also use the model to produce infection images for the full dataset)
  4. If the results are not satisfactory and the user is not happy the second part of the workflow needs to be implemented.
 Here, two training steps are performed:

  &nbsp;&nbsp;&nbsp;&nbsp; 4.1.
-Fine-tune model: The training data is used to fine-tune the existing model
+Fine-tune model: The training data is used to fine-tune the existing model (for this configuration, since the model has already been trained for 15000 iteration ```config['training']['n_iter']``` needs to be set >15000, e.g. to train for an additional 1000 iteration the user must set ```config['training']['n_iter']: 16000``` in the ```config``` file)

  &nbsp;&nbsp;&nbsp;&nbsp; 4.2.
 Train from scratch: The training data is used to train a new model from scratch In both of these steps the following sub-workflow is implemented: